Cubic fourfolds fibered in sextic del Pezzo surfaces: Rationality of sextic del Pezzo surfaces

 \section{Rationality of sextic del Pezzo surfaces}

-To determine when our fibration in sextic del Pezzo surfaces $\pi\colon X' \to \bP^2$ is rational, we review rationality properties of sextic del Pezzos in general.
+To determine when the total space of our fibrations in sextic del Pezzo surfaces $\pi\colon X' \to \bP^2$ are rational, we review rationality properties of sextic del Pezzo surfaces in general.

 Let $S$ be a del Pezzo surface of degree six over a perfect field $F$.
 (In our application $F$ is the function field of $\bP^2$.)
 Over an algebraic closure $\bar{F}$, the surface $\bar{S}=S_{\bar F}$ is isomorphic to $\bP^2_{\bar F}$ blown up at three non-collinear points.
-The lines ($(-1)$-curves) on $\bar{S}$ consist of the exceptional divisors and the proper transforms of lines joining pairs of the points; these form a hexagon with dihedral symmetry $\fD_{12}\simeq \fS_2\times \fS_3$.
+Famously, $\bar{S}$ contains a hexagon of lines ($(-1)$-curves), consisting of the exceptional divisors and the proper transforms of the lines joining pairs of the points.
+The standard Cremona transformation along the three points gives a second realization as a blow-up of $\bP^2_{\bar F}$ and exchanges the two kinds of lines; we denote the two blow-ups by